autonomys/autonomys-agents/auto-agent-contracts/README.md

 ## Overview

-This repository contains the core smart contracts that enable autonomous agent functionality on the blockchain, with a focus on memory management and state persistence.
+This repository contains smart contracts that enable autonomous agent functionality on the blockchain, with a focus on memory management.
+Hashes represent the Blake3 hash component of a CID stored in the Autonomys Distributed Storage Network (DSN).

 ## Contracts